Antoine Ouilmette

 Antoine Ouilmette (c.
 1760–1841) was a fur trader and early resident of what is now Chicago, Illinois.
 He was of French Canadian and possibly Native American ancestry.
+He also married into a Métis family.
 The village of Wilmette, Illinois (phonetic spelling of Ouilmette) is named in his honor.

 Early and family life

 Little is known about Ouilmette's background and early life.
 In 1908, amateur historian Frank Grover wrote that previous claims that Ouilmette was an "Indian chief" were false, and that he was instead a white voyageur of French Canadian ancestry.
 However, "Ouilamette" was a name associated with the Potawatomi tribe decades before Antoine Ouilmette's birth, and so in 1977 anthropologist James A. Clifton speculated that Antoine Ouilmette was "probably a Métis descendant" of Ouilamette, a Native American who was prominent in the Lake Michigan region beginning in the 1680s.
 Grover wrote that Ouilmette was born in Lahndrayh, near Montréal, in 1760.
 Another source says that he was baptized as "Antoine Louis Ouimet", on December 26, 1758, in the parish of Sainte-Rose northwest of Montréal, in what is now the city of Laval, Québec.
 He was the second son of Louis Ouimet dit Albert and Louise Desjardins dit Charbonnier.
 It is not known why and when Antoine's family name changed to Ouilmette; also referred to as Ouilmet, Houillamette, Willamette, Wilmette, Wilmot, Wemet.

 In 1796 or 1797 he married Archange Marie Chevalier, a French-Potawatomi woman, at Gross Pointe, a site along the southwestern shore of Lake Michigan.
-Her father, Naunongee, was a Potowatomi chief of the Three Fires Confederacy.
+Her grandfather, Naunongee, was a Potowatomi chief of the Three Fires Confederacy.
 Her sisters likewise married traders—Sheshi Chevalier married Louis Buisson who traded and farmed near what became Peoria, Illinois, Josette Chevalier married Jean Baptiste Beaubien and Catherine Chevalier married Alexander Robinson who learned the fur trade from Joseph Bailly at St. Joseph, Michigan, alongside Beaubien and would later settle on the south branch of the Chicago River.

 Antoine and Archange had eight children, four boys and four girls: Joseph, Louis, François, Michael (aka Michell), Elizabeth, Archange, Josette, and Sophia, as well as an adopted daughter, Archange Trombola.